VET Program Approval and Maintenance Procedure

 • FedUni TAFE AASN

 L. Update VET Unit / Course Register.
-Students and Registrar Services
+Student and Registrar Services

 1. Update VET Unit/Course Register.

-2. (Units are not added to Schedule 5.1 but are listed on the VET Unit/Course Register)
+2. (Units are not added to TAFE Current Award Courses Register but are listed on the TAFE Course and Unit Register)

-M. Update Student Management System Students and Registrar Services
+M. Update Student Management System Student and Registrar Services

 1. Add course to course catalogue.